laravel-mix/laravel-mix/docs/installation.md

 `webpack.mix.js` is your configuration layer on top of webpack.
 Most of your time will be spent here.

+### Step 3.
+Define Your Compilation

-Head over there now, and add the following.
+Open `webpack.mix.js` and add the following code:

 ```js
 // webpack.mix.js